varun-11-maker/ChatApplication/README.md

 2. Install Dependencies:
     ```bash
    npm install
- 3. Set Up Firebase Configuration:
+ 3. Set Up Firebase Configuration: Create a firebase-config.js file in the src directory and add your Firebase configuration

 4. Start the Development Server: